Mary E. Pontrelli - Essex News Daily

 Mary E. Pontrelli (nee Long), 84, passed away on Sunday April 22nd, 2018 at home in Livingston.

-Relatives and friends are invited to attend the funeral from the O’Boyle Funeral Home, 309 Broad St. Bloomfield on Thursday at 9 AM.
-The memorial funeral mass will be held at the Immaculate Conception Church, 32 North Fullerton Ave.
-Montclair at 10:30 AM.
-Interment Mt.
-Olivet Cemetery, Bloomfield.
-A Celebration of her Life will take place on Wednesday from 4-8 PM at the funeral home.
+Relatives and friends were invited to attend the funeral from the O’Boyle Funeral Home, 309 Broad St. Bloomfield on Thursday.
+The funeral mass was offered at Immaculate Conception Church, Montclair.
+Interment Mount Olivet Cemetery.
 Please express condolences at www.oboylefuneralhome.com

-Born in Orange, Mary lived most of her life in Bloomfield, and the several years in Livingston.
-She was a homemaker.

-Mary was the wife of the late Emilio A. Pontrelli; mother of Anthony and his wife America of Texas, Celia Higgins and her husband William of Florham Park, Angela Stetz and her husband Gary of Livingston; sister of the late Dennis, Robert, Anne, Joan and Ruth; grandmother of Billy (Cynthia), Ryan (Laura) and Casey Higgins, Gary Scott Stetz II, and Francesca Pontrelli; and great grandmother of Alice.
+Mary was the wife of the late Emilio Pontrelli; mother of Anthony and his wife America of Texas, Celia Higgins and her husband William of Florham Park, Angela Stetz and her husband Gary of Livingston; sister of the late Dennis, Robert, Anne, Joan and Ruth; grandmother of Billy (Cynthia), Ryan (Laura) and Casey Higgins, Gary Scott Stetz II, and Francesca Pontrelli; great grandmother of Alice Higgins.

+As a young girl, Mary grew up in Jersey City as one of five children.
+Her older brothers Dennis and Robert (Bobby) were her protectors, Her Sisters Ann, Joan and Ruth were her best friends.
+The family relocated to Millburn where Mary graduated from Millburn High School.

+She had a variety of jobs throughout her life, such as working for a phone company, a Medical Assistant, and as a Librarian for both Bloomfield Public Library and Montclair State University.

 Mary E. Pontrelli (nee Long), 84, passed away on Sunday April 22nd, 2018 at home in Livingston.